Skip to content

 Carousels, referred to as image sliders or sliders, provide an improved visual experience on websites by highlighting essential aspects of a product, service, or value proposition.

-This post discusses three different ways to create a carousel in a Svelte application.
+This article discusses three different ways to create a carousel in a Svelte application.

 The completed project is on CodeSandbox.
 Fork and run it to quickly get started.